FOREX-Euro falls vs dlr on profit-taking; Greek talks eyed

 By Nia Williams

-LONDON, Jan 20 The euro retreated from a two-week high against the dollar on Friday as investors took profits on a short-covering rally, but cautious hopes Greece may be nearing a deal to avoid a chaotic default may offer support.
+LONDON, Jan 20 The euro retreated from a two-week high against the dollar on Friday as some investors took profits on a short-covering rally but cautious hopes Greece may be nearing a deal to avoid a chaotic debt default looked set to offer support.

 So far this week the euro has gained more than 2 percent, putting it on track for the biggest weekly rise since October after solid bond auctions in Spain and France on Thursday boosted risk appetite.